how to make a kinship diagram

 Once you’ve got the symbols down, it’s simple to create your kinship diagram online, especially in an intuitive, collaborative platform like Lucidchart.
 To avoid starting from scratch, check out our kinship diagram template.

-1. Add Ego to the center of your page.
+1. Add Ego to the center of your page

-Designate one individual, identified as Ego, as the starting point of your diagram.
+Designate one individual, identified as Ego, as the starting point of your kinship diagram.
 Most kinship diagrams use a different color or style to highlight Ego.
 For example, in our template above, Ego is the only symbol filled in with color.

-2. Add Ego’s kin.
+2. Add Ego’s kin

 Using the kinship chart symbols described above, add in the relationships that you’d like to visualize.
 Record Ego’s parents and ancestors above Ego, Ego’s siblings at the same level as Ego, and Ego’s children and descendants below Ego.

-3. (Optional) Change colors or style based on descent rules.
+3. (Optional) Change colors or style based on descent rules

 Though you can stop there, you might want to customize your kinship diagram a bit further to explain the culture you’re diagramming.
 For example, you could track descent rules, or the cultural recognition of children as kin.
 Cultures generally follow one or two decent systems: